 I always like to say that things which would destroy us are the ultimate tricksters.
 Like alcohol and cigarettes, pornography is something that some people find too “good” to pass up.
 Because they don’t want to pass it up, they rationalize that it does no harm to anyone and they carry on down the path of destruction.

-For Christians I use the analogy of the devil at the door.
-Let’s say the Devil himself were to show up at your door.
-If you opened the door and the Devil said, “Hello, I am here to destroy your life and your family,” would you let the Devil in or would you slam the door in his face?
-Anyone who is halfway reasonable would slam the door in his face.
 Let’s say the devil goes to a different door and when the person answers it he says, “Well, hello, I have a truck full of hard liquor, all the cigarettes you can smoke, and unlimited, free streaming pornography.
 Are you interested?”
 Well, a lot of people would take the bait and let the Devil in, thinking they are simply having fun.
 And they would think that they are hanging out with a really fun guy who knows how to relax.

-But, any one of those items offered can lead to destruction.
 Smoking kills, too much alcohol kills and destroys families, and pornography kills marriages and families.
 I do not drink, smoke, or watch pornography and so I can look at them objectively.
-I am not persuaded by the desire for any of those things.
+The desire for any of those things does not persuade me.
 People who do desire those things, rationalize them, no matter how much harm they end up causing.

 I do believe that pornography is a public health crisis.
-I also do not believe it is covered under the first amendment, but the Supreme Court seems to think so.
+Also, I do not believe it is covered under the first amendment, but the Supreme Court seems to think so.
 I do not believe that anything that portrays sexual violence, sexual degradation, or portrays women as objects merely for consumption should be covered under free speech.
 That includes all hard-core pornography.
-Yet, I am not opposed to artistically and thoughtfully done nudity, which does not involve degrading sexual acts.
-For example, a Playboy from the 1950’s does not resemble today’s hard-core pornography.
-It was sexist material, no doubt, but it in no way encouraged violence against women.
-Thus, I am 100% against hard-core pornography.
-I do not think it adds an ounce of good to individuals, marriages, or families.
+Yet, I do not oppose artistically and thoughtfully done nudity that does not involve degrading sexual acts.

 Pornography Helpline